merenlab/merenlab.org/courses/PFLS/index.md

 * Combining LLMs with old-school learning practices, and continue forcing yourself to come up with solutions or seek for answers in traditional ways (such as looking things up in help menus and tutorials) will help you maintain your control over the tasks you use LLMs for.

 LLMs are revolutionary, and by managing to born at the right time, you have the rare opportunity to witness this transformation firsthand.
 Imagine all the people who have lived and died without seeing what humans managed to create.
+But you have not been born in an era where it may be acceptable to let these advances make you redundant.

+### Broader implications of the existence of LLMs

+I also want to say a few words about this new world order in a different way, just to create space for those of you who may wish to engage in deeper thought experiments.

+The transformer architecture fits on a napkin.
+You don't need to be a mathematician to figure that out since you can tell that it is the case by literally looking at the length of the paper that describes the core principles behind it that everyone relies upon.
+So you have the algorithm to create a new generalized model.
+Next, you need the data for training.
+It is right there, too: while massive, all the data you need can be scraped from the internet.
+That's what everyone else did.
+But if it is that simple, why are all the famous models produced and put in the market by such a small number of well-known profit seeking entities such as OpenAI, Google, Meta, and a handful of others?
+How do they keep this transformative power so consolidated?
+The answer is simple: the barrier to entry is pure capital.

+To actually train a model like GPT-4, you need, and I am not exaggerating, a dedicated power plant, a warehouse full of the most advanced chips on Earth, a cooling infrastructure that could climate control a small city, and about a billion dollars for starters.
+Public data show that GPT-4 takes about 230,000 petaFLOP-days to train (which is about 1 billion laptop-days, if you will).
+What does that really mean?
+Well, it means that to be able to train such a model, say in one month of 24/7 work so there aren't five other models by the time you are done, you would need a computational infrastructure that can maintain about 7.7 exaFLOPS of compute power around the clock.
+For comparison, the largest supercomputer in Germany, [JUPITER](https://www.fz-juelich.de/en/jsc/jupiter), can reach about 1 exaFLOP at its peak.
+Which means the best Germany can do, and one of the most advanced compute resources in Europe that serves a few thousand researchers, has only a fraction of the compute power needed to train a single GPT-4-class model in a reasonable timeframe even if everyone else stopped using it for other purposes.
+The compute resource need is no joke.
+To build a system that can achieve and maintain 7 exaFLOPS, you would need around 20,000 NVIDIA H100 GPUs, which would cost you about a billion Euros at today's prices, if you can actually buy them.
+As you know, these chips are now so sought-after that they have become a source of geopolitical tension that result in export restrictions and waiting lists for large orders spanning years..
+But even if you could buy them, you would realize that it is not free to operate them.
+First, you would need a physical space that is equivalent to a large IKEA store to fit all your server racks filled with GPUs, and your cooling systems, cables, networking equipment, and storage, which would collectively set you back another few hundred million Euros.
+The network bandwidth requirements of your new IKEA warehouse to handle the constant data exchange between all GPUs during training would be so high that it would surpass the entire internet infrastructure of a small country, and your GPUs would consume about 30 to 40 megawatts of electricity constantly, an amount of energy that is enough to power a city the size of Oldenburg.
+You would have to have all this in place before you start training your model, and that is before counting the monthly expenses for cooling, electricity, and specialized engineering staff.

+This is why only a handful of organizations can build frontier models with deep reasoning capabilities and keep them up-to-date.
+The barrier to building these models is not intellectual.
+It is industrial.

+And here you must ask yourselves, not only what this all means for a more equitable future for all humans, but also to what extent you wish to outsource your reasoning capabilities and ability to experience and make sense of life and its challenges to these costly 'products'.
+Products that must become indispensable to justify their cost (to you and the society), to sustain their unquenchable hunger for resources, and to feed the next generation of billionaires.

-But you have not been born in an era where it may be acceptable to let these advances make you redundant: use LLMs to support and advance your critical thinking, be thoughtful and responsible as you make them a part of your work, and turn them into your assistant, and not your guide.
+While these are worth thinking about, my advice at this juncture is simple and pragmatic: use LLMs to support and advance your critical thinking, be thoughtful and responsible as you make them a part of your work, and turn them into your assistant that you *could* live without, and not your guide, without whom you could not search for answers on your own.

 ### EXC-004

 The next exercise is here to immerse you into the joy of writing code for real-world data tasks, and you are now free to use LLMs to do that.

-This is the most realistic problem we are going to be working on so far, and Sarahi Garcia has all the background on this problem that we had to resolve last year for a study.
-She can help us better understand its context, but here I will provide a very brief description of what is going on, and what needs to be done.
+This is the most realistic problem we are going to be working on so far, and comes from a real task in a real project I and Sarahi Garcia worked on together in the past.

 Please go into the `EXC-004` directory in your data pack, and take a look at the contents of it.
 You will realize that